Testing in high-dimensional spiked models: Asymptotics of LR

 where

-and $o_{\mathrm{P}}(1)$ is \textit{uniform in }$\theta\in\left( 0,\bar {\theta}-\varepsilon\right] $. \end{theorem}
+$r^2 = c_1 + c_2 - c_1 c_2$ and $o_{\mathrm{P}}(1)$ is \textit{uniform in }$\theta\in\left( 0,\bar {\theta}-\varepsilon\right] $. \end{theorem}

 Statistic $\Delta_{p}(\theta)$ is a linear spectral statistic.
-As follows from the CLT derived by Bai and Yao (2005), Bai and Silverstein (2004), and Zheng (2012) for the semi-circle, Marchenko-Pastur, and Wachter limiting distributions $F_{\mathbf{c}}\,,$ respectively, statistic $\Delta_{p}(\theta)$ weakly converges to a Gaussian process indexed by $\theta\in\left( 0,\bar{\theta}-\varepsilon\right] .$ The explicit form of the mean and the covariance structure can be obtained from the general formulae for the asymptotic mean and covariance of linear spectral statistics given in Theorem 1.1 of Bai and Yao (2005) for SMD, in Theorem 1.1 of Bai and Silverstein (2004) for PCA and REG$_{0}$, and in Theorem 4.1 and Example 4.1 of Zheng (2012) for the remaining cases.
-For PCA, the corresponding calculations have been done in Onatski et al (2013).
-We omit details of the similar calculations for the remaining cases to save space.
-The convergence of $\Delta_{p}(\theta)$ and Theorem \ref{LR asymptotics} imply the following theorem.
+As follows from the CLT for such statistics derived by \cite{bayo05}, \cite{basi04}, and \cite{zheng12} for the Semi-circle, Marchenko-Pastur, and Wachter limiting distributions $F_{\mathbf{c}}\,,$ respectively, statistic $\Delta_{p}(\theta)$ weakly converges to a Gaussian process indexed by $\theta\in\left( 0,\bar{\theta}-\varepsilon\right] .$ The explicit form of the mean and the covariance structure can be obtained from the general formulae for the asymptotic mean and covariance of linear spectral statistics given in \cite[Th.
+1.1]{bayo05} for SMD, in \cite[Th.
+1.1]{basi04} for PCA and REG$_{0}$, and in \cite[Th.
+4.1 and Exmpl.
+4.1]{zheng12} for the remaining cases.
+SM \ref{sec: proof of theorem 11} provides details on the use of \cite{bayo05, basi04, zheng12} to establish convergence of $\Delta_{p}(\theta)$, and the use of Theorem \ref{LR asymptotics} to obtain the following theorem.

 \begin{theorem} Suppose that the null hypothesis holds, that is $\theta_{0}=0$.
-Let $\bar{\theta}$ be the threshold corresponding to $F_{\mathbf{\gamma}}$ as given in Table \ref{Table 3}, and let $\varepsilon$ be an arbitrarily small fixed positive number.
+Let $\bar{\theta}$ be the threshold corresponding to $F_{\boldsymbol{\gamma}}$ as given in Table \ref{Table 3}, and let $\varepsilon$ be an arbitrarily small fixed positive number.
 Further, let $C\left[ 0,\bar{\theta}-\varepsilon\right] $ be the space of continuous functions on $\left[ 0,\bar{\theta}-\varepsilon\right] $ equipped with the supremum norm.
 Then $\ln L\left( \theta;\Lambda\right) $ viewed as random elements of $C\left[ 0,\bar{\theta}-\varepsilon\right] $ converge weakly to $\mathcal{L}\left( \theta\right) $ with Gaussian finite dimensional distributions such that

 and

 with